islamicity24/AmazonCity/Mod  13/Challenge Lab/Implementing a Serverless Architecture for the Cafe.md

 The last step in this challenge is to set up a trigger that will run the report each day.

-25.`Create a new EventBridge rule that runs the salesAnalysisReport Lambda function each day at a specific time.
-Make sure to choose Continue to create rule.
+25.`Create a new EventBridge rule that runs the _salesAnalysisReport Lambda function_ each day at a specific time.
+Make sure to choose **Continue to create rule**.
   Hint: If you get stuck, see the cron expression examples in the AWS Documentation.
-  Tip: Use a time that is close to your current time, but remember that the time must be specified in Coordinated Universal Time (UTC)!
+  **Tip**: Use a time that is close to your current time, but remember that the time must be specified in Coordinated Universal Time (UTC)!

 26. Check your email to see if you received the report.

 27. Return to the browser tab with the multiple-choice questions for this lab, and answer the following question:

-Question 5: Frank tells you that he hasn't received an email report in the last few days.
+- **Question 5**: Frank tells you that he hasn't received an email report in the last few days.
 What could you do to troubleshoot this issue?

 # Update from the café